Flammans/artanova-api/README.md

 The backend is built using the Nitro framework, with PostgreSQL as the database.

-The API retrieves artwork data from multiple configurable sources.
+The API retrieves artwork data from multiple configurable sources, such as:
+- **The Art Institute of Chicago**: [https://api.artic.edu/docs/](https://api.artic.edu/docs/)
+- **The Metropolitan Museum of Art Collection**: [https://metmuseum.github.io](https://metmuseum.github.io)

 Data is fetched periodically to ensure the database remains up-to-date.

 To automate this process, the project utilizes the Nitro tasks feature,